-The TEACCH Autism Program at the University of North Carolina has openings for two Autism Specialists at our TEACCH Center in Greensboro, NC.
-The Autism Specialists will hold a position as Clinical Instructor (fixed-term faculty), in the Department of Psychiatry, UNC School of Medicine.
+The TEACCH Autism Program at the University of North Carolina has an opening for an Autism Specialist at our TEACCH Center in Greensboro, NC.
+The Autism Specialist will hold a position as Clinical Instructor (fixed-term faculty), in the Department of Psychiatry, UNC School of Medicine.

-The Greensboro Center is specifically seeking one candidate with birth to age five experience and one candidate with experience treating adolescents and adults.
-Responsibilities for these positions include developing and implementing diagnostic, intervention, and/or consultation programs for individuals with ASD.
+The Greensboro Center is specifically seeking a candidate with mental health experience in addition to autism experience.
+Responsibilities for this position include developing and implementing diagnostic, intervention, and/or consultation programs for individuals with ASD.
 The position may also include providing professional development training and consultation programs locally, nationally and internationally depending on the interests of the selected candidates.

 Education and Experience: